Rug Care Guide

 LOOSE FIBRES

-New rugs – particularly wool and viscose will often have excess fibres, which can be removed easily by vacuuming.
-Use a nozzle attachment but take care to avoid using brush attachments as these can harm the delicate fibre.
+New rugs – particularly wool and viscose will often have excess fibers, which can be removed easily by vacuuming.
+Use a nozzle attachment but take care to avoid using brush attachments as these can harm the delicate fiber.
 If you have a powerful vacuum cleaner with strong suction we recommend that you do not use it on full power on wool and viscose rugs as it may loosen the yarn.
 Always vacuum in the direction of the pile.
 Some continued fibre shedding is a normal characteristic that diminishes during initial usage.
 Loose threads should not be pulled but cut with sharp scissors in line with the pile height.
 Pile shedding does not affect the life of a rug.

 ODOUR